- About Extension

 - Clubs are required to submit an Annual Club Financial Statement every year by August 1, whether or not any fundraising activities were held.
 Advisory committies are also required to submit an Annual Advisory Financial Statement every year by August 1.
-Financial Statements are sent to club contact leaders and advisory treasurers each fall.
+Financial Statements are sent to club contact leaders and advisory treasurers each summer.

 - Clubs are not required to conduct fundraising activities.

 - Fundraisers should only be held to raise money for a specific purpose in carrying out the 4-H mission.